AuggieLife/Python-snippets/parse_txt_to_tuple/myReadme.md

-Title: Parse a text file into a list of named tuples
-Date: 2018-03-10 17:07
-Modified: 2018-03-10 17:07
-Status: published
-Category: This site
-Tags: python
-Slug: first-post
-Series: r/learnpython
-Series_index: 1
-Author: Dale Appleby
-Summary: This was brought up on Reddit in LearnPython.
-The question revolved around parsing a large text file that contained lines that represented an image.

 ### Parse a text file into a list of named tuples

 This was brought up on Reddit in LearnPython.
 The original post can be found here at this [Reddit Link](https://redd.it/822956).